Hydrodynamic Limit for an Hamiltonian System with Boundary Conditions and Conservative Noise: The Model and the Main Theorem

 that we call \emph{Local Gibbs measures}.

-We are interested in the macroscopic behavior of the interdistance, momentum and energy of the particles, at time $Nt$, as $N\rightarrow\infty$.
+We are interested in the macroscopic behavior of the elongation, momentum and energy of the particles, at time $t$, as $N\rightarrow\infty$.
+Notice that $t$ is already the macroscopic time, since we have already multiplied the generator by $N$.
 Taking advantage of the one-dimensionality of the system, we will use \emph{lagrangian} coordinates, i.e. our space variables will be given by the lattice coordinates $\{1/N, \dots, (N-1)/N,1\}$.
+Also observe that at this time scale, the generator of the process is given by $N\mathcal G_N^{\tau(t)}$.

 Consequently, we introduce the (time dependent) empirical measures representing the spatial distribution (on the interval $[0,1]$) of these quantities: